Malaysia: Ismail Sabri Yaakob appointed new prime minister | DW | 20.08.2021

 The veteran politician takes over as the Southeast Asian nation grapples with a surge in COVID-19 infections and an economic slump, amid growing public anger over the handling of the health crisis.

-Ismail Sabri, who was Muhyiddin's deputy, secured majority support, with the backing of 114 of parliament's 222 members, the palace said in a statement.
+Ismail Sabri, who was Muhyiddin's deputy for only a month, secured majority support, with the backing of 114 of parliament's 222 members, the palace said in a statement.

 His appointment returns the role of prime minister to the United Malays National Organisation (UMNO), Malaysia's 'grand old party,' which was voted out in a 2018 general election over the multibillion-dollar 1MDB corruption scandal.